Designations Congruent with Things: Chapter 23

 “I wanted to be a shark,” she whispers.

-“Maks,” Newt whispers back, feeling like the ache in his throat might consume him, “you’re the sharkeyest.
+“Maks.”
+Newt feels like the ache in his throat might consume him.
+“You’re the sharkeyest.
 You are the most shark.
 You—”

 “You said ‘trades’,” she says.

-Newt tries to remember saying anything at any time about ‘trades’ and tries to determine how this might relate to metaphorical sharks.
-His brain is totally failing him because it’s also trying really hard not to get upset in the face of oncoming Mako-related upset, because it is oncoming, oh is it ever; he can hear it in her voice, he can feel it in his own mind.
+Newt tries to remember saying anything at any time about “trades,” then tries to determine how this might relate to metaphorical sharks.
+His brain is failing him because it’s also trying really hard not to get upset in the face of oncoming Mako-related upset, because it is oncoming, oh is it ever; he hears it in her voice, he feels it in his own mind.

-“I will cost/benefit myself right into the grave,” Newt replies.
+“I will cost/benefit myself right into my grave,” Newt replies.

-That was classlessly literal, his brain says, sounding like Hermann.
+That was classlessly literal.
+His brain sounds like Hermann.
 You very nearly did that.
-Please try to remember that other people have feelings, Newton.
+Please try to remember that other people have feelings, Newton?

 “I made trades that were painful to me,” Mako says.
-“I didn’t say things that I should have said because I didn’t think that I could say them and still be who I wanted to be.
+“I didn’t say things I should have said, because I didn’t think I could say them and be who I wanted to be.
 What I wanted to be.”

-“Maybe you couldn’t,” Newt replies, feeling like someone needs to stick up for poor, past-Mako, who had tried so hard and who wanted so much and so little.
+“Maybe you couldn’t.”
+Newt feels like someone needs to stick up for poor, past-Mako, who’d tried so hard and who’d wanted so much and so little.
 “A lot of people were watching you, Maks, a lot of people were waiting for you to fail.
-There was a reason you didn’t step into a Jaeger at eighteen, kiddo, and a reason you were pulled off the bench in the endgame, when it’s time to swing for the metaphorical fences or go die in a hole.”
+There was a reason you didn’t step into a Jaeger at eighteen, kiddo, and a reason you were pulled off the bench in the endgame, when it was time to swing for the metaphorical fences or go die in a hole.”

-“I wish that I had said more to him,” Mako whispers.
-“I—I sometimes—it is difficult for me to remember my father’s face.
+“I wish that I’d said more to him,” Mako whispers.
+“I—I sometimes—it’s difficult for me to remember my father’s face.
 My real father.
 Or the face of my mother.
 I turned them into my anger.
-He tried to tell me not to do that; he tried to tell me in many small ways but I did it anyway, I had to, that was one of my trades, so that I could be what I wanted, so that I could be a shark.”
+He tried to tell me not to do that; he tried to tell me in many small ways, but I did it anyway, I had to, that was one of my trades, so that I could be what I wanted, so that I could be a shark.”

 “Aw Maks,” Newt says.

-“When he died, he did not know everything I would have said, if I had been a person who could say it,” Mako finishes.
+“When he died, he didn’t know everything I would have said, if I’d been a person who could say it,” Mako finishes.
 “That was another trade.”

 “Oh come on,” Newt replies.
 “He knew, dude.
 He totally knew.”

 “This is said often of the dead,” Mako whispers.
 “But it is nothing more than a polite courtesy of the living.
 I have only ever truly known one other person, and that person is not the Marshal.
-The dead do not know, Newt.
+The dead don’t know, Newt.
 What they knew is uncertain.
-What they know is nothing, because they are dead.
+What they know is nothing, because they are dead.”

-Newt tries not to give in to this new variety of totally overwhelming despair as he hopes that Mako won’t turn whatever she is feeling, her grief, her guilt, her anger—into yet another indictment against herself.
+Newt tries not to give in to this new variety of overwhelming despair.
+He hopes Mako won’t turn whatever she’s feeling—her grief, her guilt, her anger—into yet another indictment against herself.

-“I wish I had stated it all of it clearly,” Mako whispers.
-“I wish he could have known what I wanted to express in the way that I now want to express it.
+“I wish I’d said it all clearly,” Mako whispers.
+“I wish he could have known what I wanted to express in the way I now want to express it.
 In the end, I had time to say only one thing.”

 “But you said it,” Newt replies.